Tech-at-DU/d3-tutorial/02-Working-with-svg/readme.md

 ### Making SVG happen

 D3 writes SVG for us!
-While you can write your SVG documents using D3 you will use D3 to write the SVG content for you.
+While you can write your SVG documents yourself by hand it's easier to have D3 do the work.

-SVG tags have different names and many new and different attributes!
+SVG tags have different names and many new attributes!

+Time to start a new project!
 Create a new HTML document with the boilerplate code:

 ```HTML
 <!DOCTYPE html>